mstksg/inCode/copy/entries/sum-types-and-subtypes-and-unions.md

 castDown = error "impossible!"
 ```

-That's because of _type erasure_.
-Haskell does not (by default) couple a value
+That's because of type erasure: Haskell does not (by default) couple a value
 at runtime with all of its associated interface implementations.
 When you
 create a value of type `SomeNum`, you are packing an untyped pointer to that
 value as well as a "dictionary" of all the functions you could use it with: